-A sativa named after the famous marijuana activist and enthusiast, Jack Herer is well known as nature’s painkiller.
+A sativa named after the famous marijuana activist and enthusiast — Jack Herer — is well known as nature’s painkiller.
 Dominant in THC and terpene pinene, which has an analgesic effect, while also reducing inflammation.

 White Widow (THC 20%, CBD 1%)

 Best for: Generalized pain, neuropathic pain, inflammation

 This very popular strain comes from the Netherlands and will have an immediate effect on your mood and pain sensation.
-It is a half-and-half hybrid between Sativa and Indica making your full body relaxed.
+It is a half-and-half hybrid between sativa and indica that will make your entire body relaxed.
 This is why this type of strain is the best after-work choice.
-If you have sore, inflamed muscles, White Widow is perfect in providing relief from swelling and protecting your muscle tissue.
+If you have sore, inflamed muscles, White Widow will provide a relief from swelling and even protect your muscle tissue.